canonical/praecepta/en/index.md

 To minimise the risk of errors, instruct the reader that such values need to be substituted, especially when the first placeholder is referenced.

-This approach is in common use and is effective for short commands, but is less suitable for a long block of code where the user then has to edit a multi-line command and search through to find the placeholders to replace.
-A useful approach in these circumstances is to adjust the code to define user-supplied data as environmental variables.
+However, in longer code blocks the placeholders become more difficult to manage and easier to overlook.
+Instead, consider defining the placeholders as environmental variables.
 For example:

 ````
-Set the desired channel:
+Define the channel for the charms required.
+For example, to select the stable
+release of 1.30:

 ```
 CHANNEL=1.30/stable